Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 - Do some creative journaling art in your Bible!

-- Spend time with Jesus meditating on the Bible verses from Making A More Meaningful Christmas workbook.
+- Spend time with Jesus meditating on the Bible verses using Making A More Meaningful Christmas workbook.

 Making a more meaningful Christmas is about unplugging and living in the moment with Jesus and those you love!!